 F - Community Engagement with and co ontribution to the wider digital preservation community.
 0 - Minimal awareness The organization has minimal awareness of the need to engage with the wider digital preservation community.
-1 - Awareness The organization is aware of the benefits of collaboration T - Awareness with the wider digital preservation community.
-The organization engages with the wider digital preservation community at a basic level, for example: 2 - Basic Network/s of relevant contacts have been established.
+1 - Awareness The organization is aware of the benefits of collaboration with the wider digital preservation community.
+2 - Basic The organization engages with the wider digital preservation community at a basic level, for example: Network/s of relevant contacts have been established.
 Relevant community events can be accessed.
 There is commitment to learn from the experiences of others.
-Engagement with the wider digital preservation community is supported and managed, for example: Relevant networks and communities have been joined.
-3 - Managed An active role is taken in the digital preservation community.
+3 - Managed Engagement with the wider digital preservation community is supported and managed, for example: Relevant networks and communities have been joined.
+An active role is taken in the digital preservation community.
 Expert advice on digital preservation can be accessed as appropriate.
-Successes and lessons learned from own work is shared with the community.
+Successes and lessons learned from own work are shared with the community.
+Engagement with the digital preservation community is supported and encouraged by management and embedded in policy or strategy.
 4 - Optimized The organization takes a leadership role in the digital preservation community and proactively manages these engagements, for example: A proactive role is taken in establishing or organizing community networks, collaborative activities or events.
 Contributions are made to expert groups, committees or task forces.